syfr-512/space-dodge-8086/README.md

 2. Open DOSBox.

 3. Mount the folder:
    mount c path\to\space-dodge-8086

+4. Navigate to the drive:
    c:

-4. Run the game:
+5. Run the game:
 SDODGE

 ### Option 2 — Compile Yourself (Two Ways)